Hr24612/tech-assessment/Node.JS/README.md

 - The routes folder has the api endpoints to which the client will be speaking to
 - The tests folder contains the test file that can be run by the following command:
   -  `PS C:\...\Node.JS\src> npm test`
-- next we have the app.js which can be run by the following command:
+- Next, we have the app.js which can be run by the following command:
   - `PS C:\...\Node.JS\src> nodemon app.js`.
-- I am using nodemon package because it can detect changes.
+I am using nodemon package because it can detect changes.
-  \*Next, we have the package.json, package-lock.json, two images bring used in the readme and the readme file itself.
+- Lastly, we have the package.json, package-lock.json, two images bring used in the readme and the readme file itself.

 <br>
 <br>